sbgnt / subagent

 sbgnt login

-mkdir my-agent && cd my-agent
+mkdir agents && cd agents

-# 3. Push it
+# 3. Push the example agent

-sbgnt push .
+sbgnt push wikipedia

 # 4. Invoke it